Qiskit/qiskit/docs/contributing_to_qiskit.rst

   you can install.
 Ignis, Aqua, Qiskit Chemistry, and the IBM Q provider backend do not require a compiler.

+Installing elements from source requires the following order of installation to prevent getting versions of elements that may be lower than those desired if the pip version is behind the source versions:

+#. qiskit-terra
+#. qiskit-ibmq-provider (if wanting to connect to the IBM Q devices or online
+   simulator)
+#. qiskit-aer
+#. qiskit-ignis
+#. qiskit-aqua

 To work with several components and elements simultaneously, use the following steps for each element.